 - “Your brain is growing and marijuana isn’t good for growing brains.”

-- For more tips about talking to your child about marijuana, please check out the Partnership for Drug-Free Kids’ excellent and comprehensive Marijuana Talk Kit.
+- For more tips about talking to your child about marijuana, please check out the Partnership to End Addiction’s excellent and comprehensive Marijuana Talk Kit.

 As a general rule, know where your kids are at and who they are with.
 Check in with your teenager before and after they go out.
 You can use our helpful “Going Out” Checklist.
 Watch for any early signs or symptoms of marijuana use and be on alert for changes in behaviors, friend groups, or attitudes.